解説

 Coda

-The blade in this poem is turned inward before it is ever drawn against an outer enemy.
-For the practitioner’s noble heart-mind to “shine sharply” is not merely to possess attacking power, but to embody a clarity that does not overlook hidden obstruction.
-The demon is not only something that arrives from outside.
-It lurks within the soul as ignorance, conceit, attachment, fear, envy, and the shadowed fixation on “I,” “me,” and “mine.”
+The blade of this poem, before it is drawn against an outer enemy, is first turned back toward the depths of the body-spirit.
+For the practitioner’s august heart-mind to “shine sharply” does not mean the strength to attack.
+It means a lucidity that refuses to overlook what lies concealed.
+The demon is not something that comes only from outside.
+It lurks within as ignorance, pride, attachment, fear, envy, and the darkness of a mind that fastens itself upon “I” and “mine.”

-Read in sequence from Poem 147 through Poem 150, the movement is from speaking to doing, from protecting to joining, and from joining to first purifying the inside.
-Here lies the core of the martial way suggested by Ueshiba’s dōka: true aiki begins with seeing the discord within.
-The blade-bright heart-mind of the wayfarer is directed not toward judging the world, but quietly and keenly toward the inner darkness that prevents union with it.
+The movement from Verse 147 through Verse 150 proceeds from speaking to doing, from guarding to joining, and then toward purifying the interior before joining can be fulfilled.
+Here lies the heart of bu as revealed in Morihei Ueshiba’s dōka.
+True aiki begins by facing the discord within.
+The blade-bright august heart-mind of the practitioner is directed not toward judging the world, but quietly and sharply toward the darkness within that obstructs harmony with the world.

 References